ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * In an economic struggle, you lose money, other resources, or opportunities.
 * In a morale crisis, you may suffer bouts of crippling self-doubt.

+The GM is the arbiter of when a **consequence** should be applied.

-Your GM will assign a penalty depending on how severe they feel the consequences are.
-Your GM should assign a penalty that corresponds to a **rank**: -3, -6, -9, -M, or -M2.
+Your GM may assign a penalty to reflect this **consequence**.
+The **rank** will depend on how severe they feel the **consequences** are.
+Your GM should assign a **penalty** that corresponds to a **rank**: -3, -6, -9, -M, or -M2.

-Optionally, your GM may use the difference between your **result** and their result to determine the **rank**.
+If your opponent defeats you, your GM may use the difference between your **result** and the **resistance's** result to determine the **rank**.
 If your opponent had a **better success** it is one **rank** or -3.
 If you were one level of result different, such as you **failed** and they **succeeded**, or you **succeeded** and they rolled a **critical**, then it is two **ranks** or -6, and so on, with your rolling a **fumble** and the GM rolling a **critical** the largest **rank** at 4 for a -M penalty.

+If you **defeat** your opponent, your GM may still decide that you suffer a **consequence**, representing fatigue, exhaustion, disapproval or other expenditure of resources on earning the **prize**.
+On a **better roll** you might suffer a **consequence** of **rank** 2 or -6, and on a better **result** you might suffer a **consequence** of **rank** 1 or -3.

 #### 2.6.1.2 Ending a PC's story

-Your GM should not impose a narrative consequence on your PC that takes them permanently out of the game, such as by death, without discussion.
+Your GM should not impose a narrative **consequence** on your PC that takes them permanently out of the game, such as by death, without discussion.
 Some games allow characters to be taken out of the story by the result of a dice roll, but QuestWorlds is a co-operative storytelling game where a failed dice roll should not automatically remove a character from play.
 However, you, or the GM, might feel that your PC's story has come to an end with this failure, and you can consent to that outcome.
 Usually, your GM should refrain from suggesting this option unless the story itself suggests it.

-A story-ending outcome may not just be death.
+A story-ending **outcome** may not just be death.
 It can include anything that takes the PC out of play, such as exile, dismissal from the secret agency, a broken heart.
 In some cases the ending to your PCs story could be ambiguous, allowing the PC to return at a future point when the story makes their salvation possible.

-Your GM might declare that the stakes of a particular contest place a PC at risk of this being a story ending moment, before the dice are rolled.
-This may be important for credibility in the story that the group is telling, In this case there should be an option for the PC to avoid, or backdown from a contest, that has a risk of ending their story.
+Your GM might declare that the stakes of a particular **contest** place a PC at risk of this being a story ending moment, before the dice are rolled.
+This may be important for credibility in the story that the group is telling, In this case there should be an option for the PC to avoid, or backdown from a **contest**, that has a risk of ending their story.

-### 2.6.2 Benefits of Victory
+### 2.6.2 Benefits

-Just as when you experience **defeat** you can suffer ongoing ill effects in addition to the loss of the **prize** at hand, when you win you can gain benefits from that **victory**.
+Just as when you can experience ongoing ill effects from a **contest**, you can gain ongoing benefits from a **contest**.

-A **benefit of victory** gives you a bonus on the selected **abilities**, or in the specified situation, as determined by your **victory** level.

 * In a fight or test of physical mettle, your workout leaves you sharp for the next encounter.
 * In a social contest, you gain confidence and admiration from your triumph.